gjcassiano/my-wallet/readme.md

 On the folder ~/wallet/
 Start the mysql database by docker componse
 ``
+cd src/dockers/mysql/
-bash src/dockers/mysql/run.sh
+bash run.sh
+cd -
 ``

+Now, create the tables using the liquibase framework

 Start the datastore database by the command
 ``
-docker run -d -it --rm -p 8081:8081 google/cloud-sdk gcloud beta emulators datastore start --no-store-on-disk --project=giovanic --host-port 0.0.0.0:8081
+docker run -it --name wallet_datastore --rm -p 8081:8081  google/cloud-sdk gcloud beta emulators datastore start --no-store-on-disk --project=giovanic --host-port 0.0.0.0:8081
 ``

 Build and Start the wallets, user and transaction microservices by the command